 Professional achievements & leadership

-- Canadian Legal Lexpert Directory: Aboriginal Law; Property Development; Property Leasing
+- Canadian Legal Lexpert Directory: Indigenous Law; Property Development; Property Leasing

-- acting as general commercial counsel to Tsawwassen First Nation on structuring, planning, economic development, leasing and commercial matters in the implementation of its 2009 treaty, including advising on their industrial lands developments and the new Tsawwassen Mills shopping centre development;
+- acting as general commercial counsel to Tsawwassen First Nation on structuring, planning, development approval and regulation, economic development, joint ventures, requests for proposals, leasing and commercial matters in the implementation of its 2009 treaty, including advising on their industrial lands developments and the new Tsawwassen Mills shopping centre development;

-- advising on the establishment of the Tsuut’ina Nation – Canderel Real Estate limited partnership for the development of over 1,000 acres of Tsuut’ina Nation commercial land and related structuring, planning, leasing and development matters;
+- advising on the establishment of the Tsuut’ina Nation – Canderel Real Estate limited partnership for the development of 1,200 acres of Tsuut’ina Nation commercial land and related structuring, planning, leasing and development matters;

 - advising lending syndicates on structuring, capacity, contracting, security and legal opinion issues in connection with utility infrastructure projects in Ontario involving First Nation participants;

 - advising lending syndicates on First Nations’ issues in connection with the financing of a major resort and casino project on First Nation reserve land in Alberta;